jrydberg/service-registry/README.md

 The `updated_at` field should contain a timestamp of when the last PUT request was performed.
 The client is responsible for setting this field.
-Users of the registry can use this field to detect instances that has stopped updating its entry.
+Users of the registry can use this field to detect instances that has stopped updating its entry, but before they have been expired based on the `liveness` parameter.

 Other information that can be of interest to communicate via the instance entry: